cea-hpc/modules/doc/source/diff_v3_v4.rst

  Compatibility version enables to load a *modulefile* by passing on the command-line the name of a module alias or symbolic version pointing to this modulefile.
 However this module alias or symbolic version name cannot be used to unload the modulefile once loaded.
 Modules 4 enables to pass a module alias or symbolic version name to unload a loaded modulefile referred by this name.

+ On versions ``4.0`` and ``4.1``, unloading an unexistent modulefile generates an *Unable to locate modulefile* error.
+Starting with version ``4.2``, unloading a module only looks at loaded module list and does not trigger a modulefile search.
+So starting version ``4.2`` the same behavior than Modules compatibility version is obtained.

  Starting with version ``4.1``, content sent to the ``stdout`` channel during a *modulefile* interpretation is spooled to effectively transmit this content to stdout after rendering the environment changes made by this modulefile.

 **switch**